JacobDev1/xl-converter/README.md

 #### Image Proxy

 Encoders are picky, but XL Converter isn't.
-Feed it any format it can decode and the conversion will still be finished despite the encoder not supporting it.
+Feed it any image format it can decode and the conversion will still be finished despite the encoder not supporting it.

 For example: HEIF to JPEG XL

-#### Burst Mode

-For small amounts of images, the extra threads will be spread out for maximum performance.

-Works best in AVIF.
-Other encoders don't seem to use extra threads much.

 ## Building